sykang169/aws-well-architected-labs-kor/content/setup/lab-setup-master/_index.en.md

 1. Now, **logout** the user **logout** and **login** as the newly created **Administrator** user.
 You can log in using the following URL:
 > `https://<your_aws_account_id>.signin.aws.amazon.com/console/`
 {{% notice warning %}}
 <your_aws_account_id> is the unique ID of your AWS account.
-As a root user, an error may occur when performing this exercise.
+Please use an IAM user you've created.
+Please note that an error may occur when performing this exercise if you use the root username.
 {{% /notice %}}

 ## EC2 Key Pair
 To configure the basic environment required for the lab using the CloudFormaton template, you must provide an Amazon EC2 key pair.
-If you already have an EC2 key pair, **skip the next task**.
+If you already have an EC2 key pair, **skip to the next task**.
-1. Sign in to the AWS console as a **Administrator** user, and then go to the EC2 Console (https://console.aws.amazon.com/ec2/).
+1. Sign in to the AWS console as an **Administrator** user, and then go to the EC2 Console (https://console.aws.amazon.com/ec2/).
 1. In the navigation pane, select **Key Pairs** from **Network & Security**.
 1. Click **Create Key Pair**.
 1. Enter the name of the new key pair in **Key pair name**, then click **Create**.